Cast your mind back just a few years, if you would, and come with us on a journey.

 4. Once your tasks are added, it’s time for the fun part: choosing a view.
 As we discussed above, you can pick from item view, chart view, board view, or timeline view.
 This can change further down the line if you need.

 5. Depending on the view you’ve chosen, you can use the sorting and filtering options to further refine the layout.
 Want to sort by project hours and cost?
 No problem.
 Or is business value what matters most?
 You can do that too.
 It’s totally flexible.

 6. Now that you’ve picked the view which works for you, you’ll be able to shuffle your tasks and begin assigning them on the timeline.
 You can edit the duration for each task, set deadlines, and add any relevant milestones.

-7. Now that all of your tasks are added and prioritized, it’s time to share it with the team. airfocus allows you to enable or disable views for stakeholders too, so if you want to keep everyone singing from the same hymn sheet, it’s a snap.
+7. Now that all of your tasks are added and prioritized, it’s time to share them with the team. airfocus allows you to enable or disable views for stakeholders too, so if you want to keep everyone singing from the same hymn sheet, it’s a snap.

-8. That’s all folks!
+8. That’s all, folks!
 With this powerful template, streamlining your marketing project — and making it a success — has never been easier.
 Just don’t forget to keep your roadmap updated!

-You should now have all the knowledge you need to become a fully fledged marketing roadmap expert.
+You should now have all the knowledge you need to become a fully-fledged marketing roadmap expert.
 Before the rubber hits the road, be sure to follow the steps above and try our ready-to-use marketing roadmap template.